oldHamletsGhost/gulp-4.0-refactor/README.md

 # What It Handles
 The tasks included will handle all your scripts (ES6 compiling, compressing & mangling, concatenating all files, adding sourcemaps), SCSS styles (autoprefixing, compressing, renaming to main.min.css) and compressing images (pngs, jpeg, jpg, svg & gif).
-Included is the clean and bundle functions which will clear your set working directories and export your work files into a .zip respectively.
+Included is the clean and bundle functions which will clear your set working directory and export your work files into a .zip respectively.

 # server.js file included for localhosts
 A server.js file is included should you want to use a localhost to run your project.
 If you are not and want to use the command line